MariaTurunen/expenses-node-express-project/README.md

 ## General Project is not finished.

-Backend server address and implemented endpoints
+### Backend server address and implemented endpoints

+-> server.rest file:
 + GET all
 + GET one by id
 + POST